Keshav13142/Student-community/README.md

 - [x] ~~Check if user has admin/mod access in API before performing actions~~
 - [x] ~~User settings option in navbar dropdown~~
 - [x] ~~Responsiveness of sidebar~~
+- [ ] Migrate to nextJs app/ directory
+- [ ] Fix sidebar issue in blog and profile page
+- [ ] Community visibilty for each year and dept.
+- [ ] Verify clg mail (get dept and year from mail).
+- [ ] Truthful data for student year and dept (probably from their clg email).
+- [ ] Admins can view all students, filter by dept and year.
+- [ ] Update students year(1,2,3 or 4) every year (Batch edit by admins/figure out how to do it automagically)
 - [ ] Fix scrollbar height in chat page
 - [ ] Query filter params in blog page (AI&ML not working , probably cause of `&` symbol?)
 - [ ] User pending request screen